PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

-The web still has a number of threats and PWA is not the only model and I don't think we are anywhere near complete, but I'm incredibly proud of our team and what we managed to achieve in the year:
+The web still has a number of threats and PWA is not the only model and I don't think we are anywhere near complete, but I'm incredibly proud of our team and what we managed to achieve in the year (here is just a quick glance):

 * The Web was back big at IO.
 2015's Google IO was a low point, the team felt it, developers felt it and it was the reason why we wanted to 2nd Chrome Dev Summit